epam/miew/docs/tutorials/url.md

     Choose one of the predefined visual configurations: [`p=wire`].
     Unless you adjust representation details, the preset is chosen automatically (`autoPreset=1`) based on a data source and type.
-In case you change selector, mode, coloring, or material, the `default` preset is used as a base.
+In case you change selector, mode, coloring, or material, the application will use the `default` preset as a base.

   - **s**, **select** = _selectorString_
     Select a subset of atoms: [`s=residue+ALA,CYS`].